kyleryvn/password-generator/README.md

 # Password Generator
-Generates a random, 16 character length password for use in applications
+Generates a random password of at least 8 characters in length for use in applications.
+Generated passwords are a combination of Latin letters, numbers, and symbols.

+## Technologies